Korean Americans: The Korean American Experience after the 1980s

 Los Angeles has emerged as a major center of the Korean American community.
-It experienced rapid transition in the 1990s, with heavy investment by Korean banks and corporations, and the arrival of tens of thousands of Koreans, as well as even larger numbers of Hispanics.
-Many entrepreneurs opened small businesses, and were hard hit by the 1992 Los Angeles riots.
-More recently, L.A.'s Koreatown has been perceived to have experienced declining political power secondary to re-districting and an increased crime rate, prompting an exodus of Koreans from the area.
+The city has undergone a rapid transition in the 1990s marked by an influx of Koreans and investment by Korean banks and corporations.
+Many entrepreneurs opened small businesses, and were hard hit by the 1992 Los Angeles riots More recently, L.A.'s Koreatown has been perceived to have experienced declining political power secondary to re-districting, and an increased crime rate, prompting an exodus of Koreans from the area.
 Furthermore, the aftermath of the 1992 riots witnessed a large number of Koreans from Southern California moving to the San Francisco Bay Area and opening businesses and buying property near downtown Oakland, furthering the growth of that city's Koreatown until the early 2000s.

-According to Park (1998) the violence against Korean Americans in 1992 stimulated a new wave of political activism among Korean Americans, but it also split them into two main camps.
+According to Park (1998), the violence against Korean Americans in 1992 stimulated a new wave of political activism among Korean Americans, but it also split them into two main camps.
 The "liberals" sought to unite with other minorities in Los Angeles to fight against racial oppression and scapegoating.
 The "conservatives," emphasized law and order and generally favored the economic and social policies of the Republican Party.
 The conservatives tended to emphasize the political differences between Koreans and other minorities, specifically blacks and Hispanics.
 Abelmann and Lie, (1997) report that the most profound result was the politicization of Korean Americans, all across the U.S. The younger generation especially realized they had been too uninvolved in American politics, and the riot shifted their political attention from South Korea to conditions in the United States.